About Nick Leavens

-Nick is currently in preproduction for Unicornland, a web series he's directing, written by Lucy Gillespie, premiering this fall and will be directing a reading of a new play by Pia Wilson in March.
+Nick is currently in postproduction for Unicornland, a series he directed, written by Lucy Gillespie, premiering this fall.

 As a director Nick has worked at the Ensemble Studio Theatre, Atlantic Theater, Naked Angels, HERE Arts Center, the Bushwick Starr, The Flea Theatre, Studio 42, The Brick, The New York International Fringe Festival, Stella Adler, At Hand Theatre, Ugly Rhino, CAPS LOCK Theatre, Crashbox Theatre, Active Theater, SITEfest, the New York Arab-American Comedy Festival, and Vital Theater.
 Directing highlights include: Lieutenant of Inishmore (assistant director, Broadway/off-Broadway), The House of Von Macrame (The Management at the Bushwick Starr), Joan Jett of Ark, Moonbase (The Flea Theatre), Drunk Art Love, Unpleasant Men, Research: a novel for performance (|the claque|).